 Debi and I recently finished co-facilitating a six-week book study on evangelism for our parish church — over Zoom no less — and it was a pleasant surprise.
 The book, Reclaiming the ‘E’ Word: Waking Up to Our Evangelical Identity, is by Kelly Fryer, an ordained minister in the Evangelical Lutheran Church in America who is now a management and strategic planning consultant and ran once for governor of Arizona.
 The book turned out to be a lot different than I’d expected.

-At first the back cover blurb, frankly, put me on my guard:
+At first, to be frank, the back cover blurb put me on my guard:

 Kelly Fryer gives us a clarion call to reassess our commitment to be evangelical in ways that connect it with the historic mission of the church and offer a valid protest against those who would make the word synonymous with a right-wing political ideology.

 A little mixed messaging there?
-I’m not exactly a right-winger, but I don’t have a great deal of enthusiasm for drive-by political comments.
-Also, the word “evangelism” has always conjured up memories of door-to-door canvassers down South wanting to know if I’ve found Jesus — or church growth consultants projecting grim mainline Protestant membership trend lines on PowerPoint slides at committee meetings.
+Is she taking potshots at the Southern Baptists?
+I’m not exactly a conservative, political or religious, but I don’t have a whole lot of enthusiasm for drive-by political comments.
+Also, for me the word “evangelism” has always conjured up memories of door-to-door canvassers down South wanting to know if I’ve found Jesus — or church growth consultants projecting grim mainline Protestant membership trend lines on PowerPoint slides at committee meetings.
 Evangelism just isn’t in my DNA.

 “In other words,” says Fryer (summing it all up to my complete satisfaction):